 - The company lacks a formal system for evaluating and setting salaries, as well as for forecasting promotional ranges.

 If, after reading the list above, you worry that your company may be at risk of pay inequity, avoid panic.
-Rather, make a decision to take action and implement a system for effective pay equity.
-Start today by reviewing these smart steps that can help get your company’s internal pay practices into balance.
+Rather, take this as an opportunity to take action and implement a system for effective pay equity.
+Start by reviewing the following steps to help ensure your pay practices are balanced.

 Step 1 – Become an Expert on the Jobs Within Your Organization

-It is important to get a solid understanding of the types of jobs your employees are doing in all areas of your business and the skills, education and experience needed to do them.
+It’s important to gain a solid understanding of the types of jobs your employees are doing in all areas of your business.
+You should identify the skills, education and experience needed to do them.
 This information will not only inform your internal pay decisions but give you the documentation needed to back them up.

 - Get the facts.
 Evaluate the knowledge, skills and ability (KSA) required of each job or job category.
 Gathering detailed job information at this point will pay off in the future if you are asked to provide documentation supporting a compensation decision.